The 17 Best Golf Irons to Buy Today [Ranked & Reviewed]

 • High price point compared to other brands

-One of the standout features of the Callaway Paradym irons is their A.I. design and high-strength forged 455 steel construction, which results in exceptional ball speed and increased distance.
+One of my favorite features of the Callaway Paradym irons is their A.I. design and high-strength forged 455 steel construction.
 Additionally, the jacked lofts contribute to longer shots, making these irons one of the hottest in the players’ distance category.

 The Callaway Paradym irons also incorporate two pieces of tungsten strategically positioned to optimize launch and ball speed.
-This ensures that golfers can achieve consistent distance with their shots, allowing them to play their standard shot shape confidently.
+This ensures that golfers can achieve consistent distance with their shots.

-However, it is essential to note that these irons may not be the best fit for high handicaps, as they are specifically recommended for low and mid handicaps.
+However, these irons may not be the best fit for high handicaps, as they are specifically recommended for low and mid handicaps.
 Additionally, these irons’ prices are higher than others in the same category.

 TaylorMade P770 (Best Forged Irons)